liamtoney/ashfall_visual/README.md

 # Interactive visualization of ash deposition forecasts
 ![](demonstration.gif "Demonstration of interactive ash deposition map")

-The spatial distribution, amount, and arrival time of deposited ash following a volcanic eruption are important parameters for hazard preparedness and mitigation.
+The spatial distribution, amount, and arrival time of deposited ash following a volcanic eruption are important parameters for hazard preparation and mitigation.
 In New Zealand, [GNS Science](https://www.gns.cri.nz/) has collaborated with [MetService](http://www.metservice.com/national/home) to modify [HYSPLIT](https://ready.arl.noaa.gov/HYSPLIT.php) &mdash; an airborne ash dispersion modeling program &mdash; for ash deposition forecasting.
 This repository illustrates the variety of ashfall forecast products that can be produced from the model output.

 ## How to navigate this repository
 Your first stop should be [`concept_portfolio.ipynb`](concept_portfolio.ipynb).
 This Jupyter notebook showcases and explains the three most fundamental interactive visualization products included in this repository: